ZaiusInc/python-zaius-export/README.md

 zaius\_export: export api for custom reporting
 =============================================

-Using zaius\_export, you can build and automate aweseome reports.
+Using zaius\_export, you can build and automate custom reports.
 Like this:
 ```python
 import datetime